The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 There have been zero tests completed.

-There were zero new cases Tuesday.
-The rate of active cases is 3.06 per 100,000 people.
+There were two new cases Wednesday.
+The rate of active cases is 3.26 per 100,000 people.
 Over the past seven days, there have been a total of 10 new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.